zptr1/stck/IDEAS.md

 This is not directly related to the features of the language and rather optional, but I still want to think about it.

 I don't really like the name of the language anymore, as **stck** was just a placeholder name for my small programming language I made an year ago and never shared anywhere.
-I didn't have any ideas how to name this language when creating it, so I used that same placeholder name.
+I didn't have any ideas how to name this language when creating it, so I used the same placeholder name.
 I was fine with the name at first but now its becoming a proper programming language, and just imo, this name sounds kinda weird and too generic, and might be hard to pronounce.

 I don't have any ideas what would the new name be, but should I consider renaming this language?